 The College runs recycling schemes at all its residences and is continually exploring ways of increasing student awareness and new ways of reducing waste.
 Students in the community are alerted to their responsibilities in respect of waste and recycling.
 The College finances additional services at the end of the academic year to ensure that student waste is recycled, donated or collected.

 Security and crime

 Goldsmiths is an open campus.
-Its grounds are open to the public and it offers access to a gym and facilities such as Santander bank, the Curzon Goldsmiths cinema and access to Library facilities for local residents.
+Its grounds are open to the public and it offers access to Library facilities for local residents.